-Is the government on course to deliver an extra 40,000 more NHS appointments per week?
+Is the government on course to deliver 40,000 more NHS appointments per week?

 Pledge